Elysium (Stratovarius album): Overview

 The official track listing for Elysium was first announced by keyboardist Jens Johansson on the forum of the band's website on 8 November 2010.
 The album was released on four different formats: a regular CD; a deluxe Digipak edition CD with a bonus disc containing demos of the entire album; a double-disc collector's edition CD with two bonus tracks on a 7" single; and on vinyl.
 At a length of 18:07, Elysiums title track is by far the longest Stratovarius song to date.
 The album cover art was created by Gyula Havancsák and features the same star-shaped spacecraft from Polaris (2009).

+Critical reception

+The album was met with positive reviews Paul Elliot writing for Louder Sound wrote “for connoisseurs of histrionic heavy metal, it doesn’t get much better than this.”